Field of study: Artistic Research

 Summary

 01. The mini-opera and its time frames.
-How does the shortening of the dramaturgical plot affect the form's content, and in what areas does it redirect the perception of the short opera as musical drama?
+How does the shortening of the dramaturgical plot affect the form's content and message and how do the different performance practises influence its final shape?
+What then is a mini-opera?

 03. The composer - social activist or sensitive artist?
 Why manifesting through art?

-Kosecka works eight to ten mini-opera concepts and organise them into three media categories.
-The final presentation of her artistic project in Oslo will be a performance installation of the collective of mini-operas, hopefully, accompanied by a panel discussion devoted to the XXI century opera, mini-opera and gender issues.
+The final presentation of Kosecka's artistic project in Norway will be a performance-installation of the collective of mini-operas created during herresearch period, accompanied by a panel discussion devoted to the XXI century opera, mini-opera and gender issues.

 Articles relevant